SlicingDice/slicingdice-python/README.md

 ```

 ### `insert(json_data)`
-insert data to existing entities or create new entities, if necessary.
+Insert data to existing entities or create new entities, if necessary.
 This method corresponds to a [POST request at /insert](http://panel.slicingdice.com/docs/#api-details-api-endpoints-post-insert).

 #### Request example